NationalSecurityAgency/skills-docs/docs/overview/README.md

 ## Native Integration

-Although there is a number of other Learning Management Systems, not many (if any) offer an ability to integrate a gamified training into an existing/new web-application.
+Although there are a number of other Learning Management Systems, few (if any) offer the ability to integrate a gamified training into an existing/new web-application.

 To facilitate rapid application incorporation, the platform provides the following services, components, and libraries:
 - **Display Libraries:** Pluggable and fully interactive user skill and ranking visualization